MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

-Similar to deep-linking to Kusto.Explorer, it is possible to deep-link to Kusto.WebExplorer (that is, create a URL that starts up Kusto.WebExplorer and runs a specific query on the specified Kusto cluster).
+Similar to deep-linking to Kusto.Explorer, it is possible to deep-link to Kusto.WebExplorer (that is, create a URL that starts up Kusto.WebExplorer in the default browser and runs the query in the specified cluster/database context).

 In the following: